 Map view improvements

 By changing the initial MapView visualization we were able to display OpenStreetCam data starting with zoom level 10.
-This way we can indicate areas that have street view coverage at a country view level and possible gave a hint to the user where he/she can find an extra source of mapping support.
+This way we can indicate areas that have street view coverage at a country view level and possibly give a hint to the user where he/she can find an extra source of mapping support.

 Starting with zoom level 18 the map view changes and individual photo locations are displayed similarly as in the previous versions of the plugin.